Carbon-Twelve-C12/quantera/progress.md

 9. ✅ Expand backend services with L2BridgeClient and SmartAccountClient
 10. ✅ Add API endpoints for new contract functionality
 11. ✅ Implement integration tests between contracts
-12. ✅ Implement L2BridgeWidget on frontend
-13. [ ] Fix type imports and interfaces for L2Bridge functionality
-14. [ ] Implement WalletContext for wallet integration
-15. [ ] Optimize gas usage in smart contracts
+12. ✅ Optimize gas usage in smart contracts
+13. ✅ Prepare for security audit
+14. ✅ Integrate new features into the frontend
+15. [ ] Set up continuous integration pipeline for contract testing
-16. [ ] Prepare for security audit
+16. [ ] Expand test coverage for smart contracts
-17. [ ] Complete frontend integration of all features
+17. [ ] Complete cross-chain testing on testnet
+18. [ ] Update technical documentation

 ## Challenges and Considerations